ON THE OLD TESTAMENT

 observe that nature is violent, selfish and hostile; therefore, they

-assume these are the attributes of God.
-Rather, this creation reflects the
+assume that God is too.
+On the contrary, this creation reflects the

 creation; it will accurately reflect the true nature of God even hundreds